r0han99/pyramid/README.md

 ## Description

-    The pyramid utility creates and
-    visualises your ongoing or upcoming
-    project directories like a stack
-    structure where, your current most
+The **pyramid** utility creates  and visualises your ongoing or upcoming project directories like a **stack-structure** where, your current most
-    frequently used project directory
-    paths(absolute) are pushed into the
+frequently used project directory paths(absolute) are pushed into the
-    stack and then can be frequently
-    changed into any of those directories
+stack and then can be frequently changed into any of those directories for furthur work which is one the other efficient things that this utility can handle.
-    for furthur work.